 Moving anywhere can be stressful.
 Moving into a senior living community can be even more so, with age bringing physical limitations to what you can do on your own.
 Thankfully, with The Gatesworth, care for your health and well-being begins before you even move in.

-“Heather is outstanding,” says resident Jerry Calcaterra.
-“I had already established what we would be able to take, but she was helpful in every way possible.”
+“The Gatesworth move-in coordination team is outstanding,” says resident Jerry Calcaterra.
+“I had already established what we would be able to take, but they were so helpful in every way possible.”

 “They spent three months remodeling our apartment,” he says.
 “We added shutters and drapery to the living room, new flooring and custom vanities in both bathrooms, a custom shower in the master bathroom.
 We also had a sliding glass patio door put in as well as ceiling fans in both bedrooms and additional lighting.”